seekinginfiniteloop/PlainLicenses/docs/licenses/source-available/elastic-2.0/index.md

   1. *Copyleft-style* licenses like the Server Side Public License (SSPL) that require competitors to open source their entire stack (not just the changes they made to the original work).
   2. *Delayed permissive* licenses like the Functional Source License (FSL), which forbid competitors from offering the work as a service for a 2-4 year period (2 years for FSL).
 After that period, the work becomes permissively licensed (e.g., MIT, Apache 2.0).
 For everyone else, the work is permissively licensed from the start.

-  The Elastic License falls between those two approaches.
+  The Elastic License 2.0 falls between those two approaches.
 It resembles a permissive license, but with restrictions on competition.
-Non-competitors can use the work permissively, but competitors can never use it. **We created this Plain Elastic License to help more people understand and use it because we think it's a good option for some projects.
+Non-competitors can use the work permissively, but direct competitors can never use it. **We created this Plain Elastic License to help more people understand and use it because we think it's a good option for some projects.
 It lets you share without compromising protection from competitors.**

   We found other licenses with similar terms to the Elastic License, such as the Redis Source Available License 2.0.
-Because the Elastic License's terms were already clearer than most, we thought it was the best candidate for a plain language license.
+The Elastic License's terms were the clearest, so we thought it was the best candidate for a plain language license.
 We hope this helps more people understand and use the Elastic License.

   ///

 reader_license_text: |
-  <h2 class="license-first-header">Summary of What You Can Do with This Work</h2>
+  <h2 class="license-first-header">Summary: What You Can Do with This Work</h2>

   - You can **use, copy, change, and share the work**.
   - **You can't offer the work's features as a service to others.**
   - You must **keep all copyright notices** in the work.
   - There's no warranty, and the we aren't liable for problems or damages.

-  ## How You Agree to These Terms
+  ## If you use the work, you agree to this license

-  You agree to these terms if you use the work.
+  You can use the work if you agree to these terms.

-  ## What You Can Do
+  ## You <u>can</u> use, copy, share, and change the work

-  We, the author(s), give you permission to: **use**, **copy**, **share**, and **change** the work.
+  We, the authors, give you permission to: **use**, **copy**, **share**, and **change** the work.

-  ## What You Can't Do

-  **You can't**:
+  ## You must follow three rules - you can't offer the work as a service, change license controls, or remove notices

-  - Offer the work or any of its substantial features as a service to others
+  1) **You can't** offer the work or its substantial features as a service to others.
-  - If the work includes a license key or other kind of license control, you can't remove or disable it
+      - You can build a product or service using the work, including a product or service for your company or customers.
+      - **You can't offer the work's features as a service to others**
-  - Remove, change, or hide any copyright or license notices in the work
+  2) **You can't** change, disable, or remove any license controls in the work (e.g., license keys).
-  - Use the author's trademarks without permission
+  3) **Never change or remove our license, copyright, trademark, or other notices.** You also can't use our trademarks without our permission.

   ## Patent Rights

-  We give you rights to any patents we can license that are needed to use the work.
-These rights do not include any rights you infringe when you change the work.
+  We give you rights to any patents we can license that you need to use the work.
+If you change the work, and your changes infringe a patent, your patent rights from this license don't cover that.

+  ### You lose your patent rights if you claim the work infringes a patent

-  If you or your company claim the work infringes a patent, your patent rights under this license end immediately.
+  If you or your company claim the work infringes a patent, you lose your patent rights immediately.

+  If your company claims the work infringes a patent, you only lose your patent rights for work you do for the company.
+You don't lose your rights for other work (e.g. for other companies or personal use).

   ## Your Responsibilities

-  - **Make sure anyone who gets any part of the work from you also gets these license terms**
+  - **You must give these license terms to anyone you share any part of the work with.**
-  - If you make changes to the work, **clearly state that you've made changes in any versions you share**
+  - If you change the work, you must tell people you changed it .

-  ## Losing Your Rights
+  ## Losing Your Rights - "Two strikes, you're out"

-  Your rights under this license last until you break its terms.
-If you fix the problem within 30 days after you learn of the breach, your rights are restored.
-Your rights end permanently if you break the terms again.
+  You keep your rights under this license until you break its terms.
+Once you learn you broke our terms, you get your rights back if you fix the problem within 30 days.
+Your rights end permanently if you break the terms a second time.
+We don't have to warn you before you lose your rights.

   ## We Offer No Warranty and Accept No Liability